at-nifty/SoftEther-Web-Manager/README.md

 # SoftEther Web Manager
 SoftEther Web Manager is a web-based application designed to provide intuitive GUI management for SoftEther VPN Server.
 It aims to offer a "software-less" and multi-platform solution for managing SoftEther VPN Server, especially those running on Linux environments.

-This MVP (Minimum Viable Product) version focuses on establishing the core connection and authentication functionalities, along with basic information retrieval.
-Future versions will progressively implement a comprehensive set of management features, aiming to match the capabilities of the Windows server manager.

 ## 🚀 Key Features
 Web-based GUI Management: Manage your SoftEther VPN Server from any OS (Windows, macOS, Linux, tablets, etc.) using just a web browser.
 No specific native application installation is required on the client side.
 "Software-less" Operation: No need to install any dedicated management software on your client device.